mikemaccana/serverless-starter-kit/README.md

 `public` dir is mapped to `static` in each lambda.

+## LiveReloading

+The browser will automatically reload when frontend assets are updated.
 ## What's next:

  - Add SCSS
- - Add Mongo Atlas (would use AWS DocumentDB but that requires paying for a DocumentDB instance which is absurdly expensive)
+ - Add Mongo Atlas (would use AWS DocumentDB but that requires paying for a DocumentDB EC2 instance which is absurdly expensive)
 ## Test

 ```bash